uditsharma29/tgn-user-interest-prediction/README.md

     *   Load the CSV data.
     *   Create weekly `HeteroData` graph snapshots.
     *   Initialize the `UserInteractionPredictor` model.
-    *   Train the model using an MSE loss on observed interaction counts for weeks 1-8.
+    *   Train the model using a `BCEWithLogitsLoss` for predicting the likelihood of user-item interactions (positive vs. negative samples) for weeks 1-8.
     *   Evaluate the model every 5 epochs by predicting Top-K items for users in week 9 and calculating Precision@K and Recall@K.
     *   Print details of the data being fed into the model for the first training step of each epoch.